Landscape Lighting – Tips for Getting Started

 Speaking of more lights … It’s a good idea to leave yourself room for expansion.
 If you plant a new tree or add a garden feature, you’ll be able to highlight it with an additional landscape light without having to alter your existing setup or purchase another transformer.

-Learn More About Landscape Lighting
+Landscape Lighting Questions?

 Just give us a call at 1-800-782-1967 or visit a Lamps Plus store near you.
 One of our American Lighting Association trained associates will be happy to assist you with all your landscape lighting needs.